thandipearl/Customer-Behavior-Satisfaction-Analysis-An-SPSS-Based-Data-Analytics-Project/README.md

 ## Key Insights & Findings

 ### Customer Overview
-The dataset revealed a diverse customer base with varying income levels, ages, and spending habits.
+The dataset revealed a diverse customer base with varying income levels, ages and spending habits.

 Most customers fall into a **moderate satisfaction range**, which suggests there is room for improvement.

-**What this means:**
-A single strategy won’t work for everyone — the business needs to cater to different customer types.
+This means that a single strategy won’t work for everyone, the business needs to cater to different customer types.

 ---